kineticadb/kinetica-connector-storm/README.md

 To run the example, issue the *Unix* command::

-        java -jar <gpudbStormJar> [--local] [--records=<RECORDS>] [--url=<URL>] [--ipPrefix=<IPPREFIX>]
+        java -jar <kineticaStormJar> [--local] [--records=<RECORDS>] [--url=<URL>] [--ipPrefix=<IPPREFIX>]

 where::

-            gpudbStormJar - path to JAR containing Kinetica Storm example --local       - (optional) if specified, process will run in Storm simulator; if not, will run in Storm cluster --records     - (optional) if specified, <RECORDS> will be the total number of records processed; default 1,000,000 --url         - (optional) if specified, <URL> will be the URL of the Kinetica instance; default http://localhost:9191
+            kineticaStormJar - path to JAR containing Kinetica Storm example --local          - (optional) if specified, process will run in Storm simulator; if not, will run in Storm cluster --records        - (optional) if specified, <RECORDS> will be the total number of records processed; default 1,000,000 --url            - (optional) if specified, <URL> will be the URL of the Kinetica instance; default http://localhost:9191
-            --ipPrefix    - (optional) if specified, <IPPREFIX> will be the prefix of the IP addresses of the Kinetica nodes targeted for multi-head ingestion; useful, if those nodes have multiple IP addresses
+            --ipPrefix       - (optional) if specified, <IPPREFIX> will be the prefix of the IP addresses of the Kinetica nodes targeted for multi-head ingestion; useful, if
+                               those nodes have multiple IP addresses

 example::

         java -jar storm-connector-1.0-jar-with-dependencies.jar --local --records=100000 --url=http://localhost:9191 --ipPrefix=172.30